CedricOL07/p2a/README.md

 The [sample pcap file](https://github.com/CedricOL07/pcap_tcp_analyser/blob/master/pcap_files/low_ttl_sample.pcapng) (containing a packet with a low TTL) was captured using the scripts located in the `./attack_scripts/low_ttl` directory.

-#### <a name="arp-spoofing"></a>2 - ARP Spoofing
+#### <a name="arp-poisoning"></a>2 - ARP Poisoning

-ARP Spoofing consists in fooling a host in believing we are the *default gateway*.
+ARP Poisoning consists in fooling a host in believing we are the *default gateway*.
 The victim regularly asks the *default gateway* its MAC address (ARP protocol).
 But an attacker can send the victim packets saying that the *default gateway* is at another MAC address (the attack's MAC address for example).
 The attacker just needs to send those packets "regularly enough" so that the victim "discards" the real messages from the *default gateway*.

 This can allow the attacker to proceed and attack the victim in many ways: man-in-the-midde, DoS, black-hole, ...
 * MitM: the attacker redirects the traffic from the victim to the real *default gateway* and vice-versa.
 That way it can sniff the victim's traffic.
 It can also modify the packets (active man-in-the-middle).